Tony Russell - Biography

 In addition to his writing and broadcasting work, Tony runs a thriving consultancy which looks both at promoting British gardens and helping landowners manage trees, forests and woodland.
-Over the past twelve years he has been horticultural director of the La Chaire Sub-tropical Gardens Restoration Project in Jersey, Channel Islands; lead consultant on the creation of the World Garden' at Lullingstone Castle in Kent (which won the award for the 'Best New Tourism Project of 2006') and lead consultant for the Berkeley family - owners of Spetchley Park Gardens near Worcester - in Spetchley's 400th anniversary year.
+Over the past fourteen years Tony has been horticultural director of the La Chaire Sub-tropical Gardens Restoration Project in Jersey, Channel Islands; lead consultant on the creation of the World Garden' at Lullingstone Castle in Kent (which won the award for the 'Best New Tourism Project of 2006') and lead consultant for the Berkeley family - owners of Spetchley Park Gardens near Worcester - in Spetchley's 400th anniversary year.
 His brief (successfully met) included doubling the number of visitors to the garden and developing several new initiatives for the site.
 In 2008 Tony headed up the UK's promotion of the recently discovered Australian 'dinosaur tree' - the Wollemi Pine, which culminated in a silver-gilt medal award-winning garden at the Chelsea Flower Show.
 From 2014 until 2017 Tony worked with the Snowdonia National Park Authority on a garden restoration project for their Victorian mansion at Plas Tan y Bwlch, as well as founding and co-ordinating the North Wales Festival of Gardens during this period.

 Tony is a patron for the Ernest Wilson Memorial Garden Trust and he also sits on the board of Trustees for Batsford Arboretum in Gloucestershire, where, during 2010 and 2011 he was part of the team that successfully achieved a multi-million-£ development project, which included an award-winning new visitor centre and a five-acre expansion to the arboretum.

 Alongside this work, Tony regularly leads garden & plant based tours both in the UK and overseas.
 Since 2003 has accompanied groups to Japan, Russia, Estonia, The Arctic, Costa Rica in Central America, India, The Himalayas, Scandinavia, Canary Islands, Madeira, Spain, Portugal, Ireland, the Channel Islands, South America and the Amazonian rainforest, Italy, Iceland, China, New Zealand and North Africa.